 6. Forever Changing

 Owning a business is an art.
 You have to be constantly reinventing yourself and your company.
 Personally, I think this is a really fun part of owning your own handmade business.
 It's fun to predict color and pattern trends, create new products and test what your target customers will like next.
-You don't have to change your style, you just get to reinvent what may not be working or add in current marketing trends.
+You don't have to change your style, you just get to reinvent what may not be working.

 8. Learning About You